stgm/scientific-programming-1/info/syllabus.md

 ### Coursework

 Sufficient coursework means submitting a working solution to each problem from at least four case studies of your own choosing, keeping in mind that you need to finish one case study per level.
+Deadlines for each module are:

+- Module 1: Wednesday, 11 September
+- Module 2: Tuesday, 24 September
+- Module 3: Monday, 7 October
+- Module 4: Friday, 18 October

+Only by agreement in advance is it possible to extend these deadlines.
+Send an e-mail detailing your plans to the course staff at <scientific@mprog.nl> and we'll consider your proposal.

 ### Exam

-There are two opportunities to take the exam in semester 1, which have been planned on:
+There are two opportunities to take the exam in semester 1, which according to the [official schedule](https://datanose.nl/#course[81337]) have been planned on:

-- October TBA
+- Tuesday, 22 October
-- December TBA
+- Tuesday, 17 December

 The second exam can be seen as a "resit" to the first.
 However, it is not necessary to take the first exam to be allowed into the second.